aoffman5/tswd-portfolio-fall23/final-project-part-two.md

 2. Who do you think is the intended audience for this?
 (This is for user engagement and to see if my objective audience is transferring)
 3. Is the story aesthetically pleasing?
 (This is for aesthetics and clarity, I don't want to have any colors that are too jarring or anything confusing).
 4. Are the graphs easy to understand?
 (This is for intuition and clarity).
 5. What questions do you still have?
-(This is where I'm pulling out my change orders, and Text here!
+(This is where I'm pulling out my change orders, and seeing if there's anything else to add or work on).

 ## Interview findings
-> Detail the findings from your interviews.
-Do not include PII.
-Capture specific insights where possible.
 I asked a few of my peers that have varying levels of exposure to theatre to take a look at my project so far.
+These answers are taken verbatim from their written thoughts, so apologies for any typos or casual verbiage.

 A. A statistics major who is minoring in theatre, 20's

 1. 0.5% acceptance rate is crazy—the cost of the tony is also thought-provoking, if maybe not surprising.
 2. People who generally have not engaged with the world of college theatre—it feels purposefully accessible to all levels of knowledge.
 3. It’s pretty—though the beige-ish reddish background screens are a little jarring each time. after the first—it’s really nice on the first slide with the orange photo, but a little weird each time after that.
 4. On the whole, yes!
 The pie chart of Unified audition cost breakdown is a little messy—two items having the same coloration makes me wonder why they were grouped together.
-On “The Cost of One Year of “Broadway School””, the colors are also quite confusing—particularly as they are inconsistent with the colors in the graph immediately above.
+On “The Cost of One Year of “Broadway School”, the colors are also quite confusing—particularly as they are inconsistent with the colors in the graph immediately above.
 Why do some get colors and some get grey?

 B. A CMU Arts Management student, 20's
 1) the audition and application fees as well as the costs for applying to theatre programming as compared to other college tracks